-If your premises are routinely expected to accommodate people whose first language is not English you may need to consider providing instructions in more than one language.
+If your premises are routinely expected to accommodate large numbers of people whose first language is not English, you may need to consider providing instruction in more than one language.
 The interpretation should always convey an identical message.

 Illumination

 All signs and notices will need illumination to ensure they are conspicuous and legible.
 There are a number of options available to achieve this, such as: